 1.3.
-Source Coding: The messages produced by the source are converted into a sequence of binary digits.
+Source Coding: The messages produced by the source are converted into a sequence of bits.

-- Want to represent the source output (message) by as few binary digits as possible. - \circ In other words, we seek an efficient representation of the source output that results in little or no redundancy. - The process of efficiently converting the output of either an analog or digital source into a sequence of binary digits is called source encod-ing or data compression.
+- This process is called source coding or source encoding. - For this course, we want to also represent the source output (message) by as few bits as possible. - In other words, we seek an efficient representation of the source output that results in little or no redundancy. - Therefore, source coding may be referred to as data compression.